Join our team

 a brief description of your research interests and an explanation of why you are pursuing a graduate degree and why my lab is a good fit for your professional and personal goals.

 If admitted, the Biology Graduate Program will provide 5 years of guaranteed funding support (salary, benefits, & tuition), a substantial portion of which may be through Teaching Assistantships.
-Although I will offer partial funding support to offset TAships whenever possible, I encourage all prospective students to pursue alternative internal and external funding opportunities available to them.
-Many of the below fellowships are available to students who are not yet accepted to a graduate program.
+To the extent possible, I strive to offer partial funding support to offset TAships, however I encourage all prospective students to pursue alternative internal and external funding opportunities available to them.
+Below are some fellowship resources, including several that are available to students who are not yet accepted to a graduate program.

 Internal funding opportunities: